hg-graebe/GeoProver/README.md

 GeoProver
 =========

-GeoProver is a Inter-CAS package for Geometry Theorem Proving with Mappings currently to Reduce, Mathematica, Maple, Maxima and MuPAD (5.0).
+The GeoProver is a small package for mechanized (plane) geometry manipulations with non degeneracy tracing, available for different CAS platforms (Maple, MuPAD, Maxima, Mathematica, and Reduce).

+The latest version 1.3 was finished at Jan 20, 2003 and since that time under casual revision.
+In particular, in 2017 a version for Maxima was added.

+The different packages are build from a common generic source description (macro definitions) and CAS-specific basic inline code together with help system and tests.

-The build process has to be fixed.
+After a change of the format of the generic source description this build process has to be fixed.

+The precompiled versions for the different target CAS are available in the `src` directory.
+See the README.md in the different directories for more details.